kai2128/fas-file-allocation-simulator/src/pages/docs/index.md

 FAS does not support creation of directory, all files created are considered as regular file and all files are stored in the root directory.

-## Guide

-To get started,
-1. Select any file system and enter a disk size then click the "Format" button.
-2. The perform any action (create, delete, write, append and read) by specify a file name, size and select an action.
-3. Detailed steps and animation will be shown.
-4. Animation could be paused, resumed or disabled.

-For more precise information on each function of the app, app tour is provided by pressing the "Guide" button.

-#### Animation / Actions
-To pause the animation, user could click the Pause button (<span class="i-ic:round-pause-circle inline-block align-sub" />) or pressing "**P**" key on keyboard.

-When animation is paused, user would need to go to next step manually by clicking the forward button (<span class="i-fluent:fast-forward-16-filled inline-block align-sub"/>) or pressing "**N**" key on keyboard.
-To resume the animation, user could click the Play button (<span class="i-ic:round-play-circle inline-block align-sub" />) or pressing "**P**" key on keyboard.

-While an animation is not completed, all other action such as format disk, create file is disabled.
-User could choose to instantly complete current action by click on the "Skip" button.
-User could also choose to cancel current action and revert to previous state by click on the "Cancel" button.

 ## File action
 ### Create: create a new file
 - demonstrate how the file is created in the file system